willmendesneto/ngx-feature-toggle/README.md

 The idea of this directive is make this process transparent and easier.
 So the main point is integrate this directive with other tooling process, such as:
 - Server-side rendering;
 - Progressive rendering;
-- Any other that yoy like :)
+- Any other that you like :)

 You can integrate with WebSockets or handling this in a EventSourcing architecture.
 It's totally transparent for you and you can integrate easier in your application.